-The discussion above assumes that the starting point is a Euclidean generating functional.
+The discussion above assumes that the starting point is an Euclidean generating functional.
 For models the requirement that all of these approximations converge are model assumptions that restrict properties of the model generating functional or Green functions.
-These are reasonable requirements, since the model Green functions are modeled after the field theoretic Green functions, which are expected to have these properties, at least approximately.
+These are reasonable requirements, since the model Green functions are modeled after the field theoretic Green functions, which are expected to have these properties.

 The usual difficulties of realizing the Poincaré symmetry are replaced by the requirement of finding reflection positive Euclidean invariant Green functions or generating functionals.
-It is interesting that the scattering matrix constructed above will be unitary, even if the Green function is given perturbatively.
+It is interesting that if the Green function is given perturbatively, the perturbative Green function defines a different model.
+The scattering matrix constructed in this model will not be perturbative, and may even be unitary.